 The most essential components of a battery are:

-- Electrolyte (In lead acid battery, electrolyte is also an active material, but not so in most other systems)
+c.
+Electrolyte (In lead acid battery, the electrolyte is also an active material, but not so in most other systems)

 The above three are called active components

-In a lead acid 2v cell, the electrolyte (dilute sulphuric acid) does take part in the energy producing reaction as can be seen from the cell reaction given below.
+In a lead-acid battery, the electrolyte (dilute sulphuric acid) does take part in the energy-producing reaction as can be seen from the cell reaction given below.
 The sulphuric acid is consumed to convert the lead dioxide and lead to lead sulphate and so the density of the electrolyte decreases as the discharge reaction proceeds.
 On the contrary, when the cell is charged, the density of the electrolyte rises as the charge reaction proceeds.
 The reason is that the sulphate ions absorbed by both the active materials during discharge are released in the electrolyte and so the density of the electrolyte increases.

 Discharge and charge reactions